zymsbgt/godot-playfab/addons/godot-playfab/docs/Logins/login-steam-godotsteam.md

 </br>
 Please check their documentation on how to use GodotSteam.

+## Example
+You can check out a working example in the [godot-playfab-example](https://github.com/Structed/godot-playfab-example) repository.
+Just load up the `godot-steam` project in that repository!

 ## Setup

 There are a couple of different ways to install GodotSteam but for this example, we gonna used the GDExtension available for Godot 4.x.